R2-D2

 R2-D2 (/ˌaːr.tuːˈdiːtuː/) or Artoo-Detoo is a fictional robot character in the Star Wars franchise created by George Lucas.
-He has appeared in ten of the eleven theatrical Star Wars films to date, including every film in the "Skywalker Saga", which includes the original trilogy, the prequel trilogy and the sequel trilogy.
-(Note: Every episode of the Skywalker saga and one anthology film.)
+He has appeared in ten of the twelve theatrical Star Wars films to date, including every film in the "Skywalker Saga."
 At various points throughout the course of the films, R2, an astromech droid, is a friend to C-3PO, Padmé Amidala, Anakin Skywalker, Leia Organa, Luke Skywalker, and Obi-Wan Kenobi.
-R2-D2 and his companion C-3PO are the only characters to appear in every theatrical Star Wars film, with the exception of Solo: A Star Wars Story (2018).
+R2-D2 and his companion C-3PO are the only characters to appear in every theatrical Star Wars film, with the exception of Solo: A Star Wars Story (2018) and The Mandalorian and Grogu (2026).

-English actor Kenny Baker played R2-D2 in all three original Star Wars films and received billing credit for the character in the prequel trilogy, where Baker's role was reduced as R2-D2 was portrayed mainly by radio controlled props and CGI models.
-In the sequel trilogy, Baker was credited as consultant for The Force Awakens; however, Jimmy Vee also co-performed the character in some scenes.
-Vee later took over the role beginning in The Last Jedi.
-In The Rise of Skywalker, puppeteers Hassan Taj and Lee Towersey perform the role of R2-D2, replacing Jimmy Vee, who had played the role in the previous two films.
+English actor Kenny Baker played R2-D2 in all three original Star Wars films and received billing credit for the character in the prequel trilogy, where Baker's role as R2-D2 was reduced and the character was portrayed mainly by radio controlled props and CGI models.
+In the sequel trilogy, Baker was credited as consultant for The Force Awakens, with Jimmy Vee co-performing the character in some scenes.
+Vee later took over the role, starting with The Last Jedi.
+In The Rise of Skywalker, puppeteers Hassan Taj and Lee Towersey perform the role of R2-D2.
 His sounds and vocal effects were created by sound designer Ben Burtt.

 R2-D2 was designed in artwork by Ralph McQuarrie, co-developed by John Stears and built by Peteric Engineering.
 The revised Empire Strikes Back droids had fibreglass shells built by Tony Dyson and his White Horse Toy Company.